 Every fall, Paris offers Croisière Halloween sur la Seine or Halloween Cruise on the Seine by The Vedettes de Paris.
 The family-friendly cruise with a program in French and English showcases scary legends and historical facts about Paris.
 Learn all the dark secrets of the city as you glide along the water.
 Costumes are welcomed on board.

 There is no better occasion to party than Halloween.
-With costumes, scary decorations and holiday spirit, it just can't go wrong.
+With costumes, scary decorations and holiday spirit, you just can't go wrong.
 There are dozens of Halloween parties in Paris, like Scary Halloween at Hide Pub and The Halloween Party at California Avenue.
 Paris Salle Pleyel hosts the vibrant SOS Monstre show, while the Bal des Princesses throws their favourite annual event—the Bal des Vampires.